timycyip/Azure-Labs-Public/azure-arch-landing-zone-lab02/README.md

 # azure-arch-landing-zone-lab02 - Application Landing Zone "Online"
 Description: Azure Landing Zone - Application Zone

-This zone deploys a Python Flask web application from GitHub, hosted on Azure App Service with Application Insights monitoring, using Azure Verified Module (AVM) as template.
+This zone deploys a Python Flask web application from GitHub, hosted on Azure App Service (as Web App) with Application Insights monitoring, using Azure Verified Module (AVM) as template.
 This zone is dedicated to this application only, with policy deployment controlled by the platform-management zone.

 ## Cost-Optimized Configuration

 - **Service Plan**: Linux F1 (Free tier) for demo purposes
 - **Storage Account**: LRS tier (~$0.056/month)
 - **Application Insights**: Basic monitoring for demo purposes
+- **Azure Front Door Standard**: ~$0.01/GB data transfer + $0.02 per 1,000,000 requests (minimal for demos, $0-2/month typical)
-- **Estimated Monthly Cost**: $0-1/month
+- **Estimated Monthly Cost**: $0-3/month
+- **Cloudflare DNS**: Register your own domain, can be used to replace Azure Front Door free of charge

 ## Prerequisites